dmolitor/tugboat/README.md

 library(tugboat)

 # The simplest scenario where your analysis directory is your current
-# active project, you are fine with the default base "rocker/r-base"
+# active project, you are fine with the default base "r-base:latest"
 # Docker image, and you want to include all files/directories:
 create()